alo9507/JustKeepClicking/content/blog/auth/index.md

 <h2 style="text-decoration: underline;">RemoteAuthProvider</h2>

-I want some service that takes an email and password and returns an AuthSession if successful, or a helpful error message if unsuccessful.</span>
+I want some service that takes <i>some</i> credentials (e.g. email and password) and returns an AuthSession if successful, or a helpful error message if unsuccessful.</span>

 This is the responsibility of the `RemoteAuthProvider`.